cloudspikes-inc/aws-cloud-devops-training/recordings/training-recording-notes.md

 _AWS Cloud DevOps Training - CloudSpikes - June 2023-20230701 0225-1 Day #20_

 Desc:
-The session we had yesterday on creating an ASG via Launch Template in integration with an ALB via Target Group.
+The session we had on creating an ASG via Launch Template in integration with an ALB via Target Group.
 Also, we went through the static website hosting process without hosting any servers or configurations on AWS S3 Bucket.